Caldwell: We will get it right

-Gary Caldwell insists Wigan Athletic will continue to be bold and brave in possession – even if it means accepting the consequences of self- inflicted punishment such as Adam Bogdan’s clanger at Norwich.
+Gary Caldwell insists Wigan Athletic will continue to be bold and brave in possession '“ even if it means accepting the consequences of self-'¨inflicting punishment such as Adam Bogdan's clanger at Norwich.

-Latics suffered their fourth defeat on the spin at Carrow Road on Tuesday, having shot themselves in the foot after only two minutes when a short goal-kick routine led to Bogdan being robbed on the edge of his six-yard box by Jacob Murphy.
+Latics suffered their fourth defeat on the spin at Carrow Road on Tuesday, having shot themselves in the foot with only two minutes gone when a short goal-kick routine led to Bogdan being robbed on the edge of his six-yard box by Jacob Murphy.

-The City man tapped home, before adding what proved to be the winning goal eight minutes later from all of a yard.
+He tapped home before adding what proved to be the winning goal eight minutes later from all of a yard.

-Despite a much-improved second-half showing, Latics were unable to get back on level terms, having given themselves hope thanks to Jordi Gomez’s strike.
+Despite a much-improved second-half showing, Lattics were unable to get back on level terms, having given themselves hope thanks to Jordi Gomez’s strike inside the final quarter.

-But Caldwell was happy overall with the way his side dominated for long periods against one of the promotion favourites, and doesn’t want an obvious individual error to cast a shadow on the bigger picture.
+But Caldwell was delighted with the way his side dominated much of the game against one of the favourites for promotion, and does not want an obvious individual error cast a shadow on the bigger picture.

 “I just don’t think Adam saw him,” assessed Caldwell.